personium/legacy-docs/en/user_guide/003_Auth.md

 ###### Note
 You can modify look & feel of the form by editing  core/src/main/resources/html/authform.html.

-## <a name="refresh">Exchange Token
+## Exchange Token
-By Sending the trans-cell token to the [token endpoint]() of the target cell, the cell local token valid in the cell will be returned.
+By Sending the trans-cell token to the token endpoint of the target cell, the cell local token valid in the cell will be returned.

-## <a name="refresh">Refresh Token
+## Refresh Token
-To refresh token, send refresh token to the [token endpoint]().
+To refresh token, send refresh token to the token endpoint.
 Then, new token and refrsh token will be returned.
 It is possible to refresh the token if access token is not expired.